thanks-cohn/Hyper-Zig/README.md

 - Move a boot vCPU through lifecycle states.
 - Allocate, free, reset, and reject invalid guest-memory operations.
 - Map simple guest physical address metadata for two guest pages.
-- Load a tiny static guest payload into guest memory and verify it by reading the bytes back.
 - Produce logs and transcripts that prove the above behavior.

 ## What Hyper-Zig cannot do yet